Ahibaran: Baran Tower

 When Maharaja Ahibaran ruled in Bulandshahr, he also built Baran Tower there.

 Baran is mentioned in Mahabharata.
 There is also evidence of baran, The old name 'Baran' can be still be traced in the old Government documents.
 According to the book Etihasik Sthanavali, Baran was very important and attractive place for many kings at that time.
 Sir Henry Miers Elliot writes quoting the Yamini which says that, in his Twelfth Expedition A.H.
 409 (1018-1019 AD) after passing by the borders of Kashmir, that is, close under the sub-Himalayan range, and crossing the Jumna, Mahmud of Ghazni takes Baran.
 Later the seat of power went to Dors and Chauhans, with the rise of Hardatta, a Dor ruler who took possession of Baran along with Meerut and Koil.
 In 1192 CE when Muhammad Ghauri conquered parts of India, his Senapati (Military commander) Qutbu l-Din Aibak surrounded Fort Baran and with the help of traitors, was able to kill King Chandrasen Dor and in the process take control of the Baran kingdom.
 Baran is presently named as Bulandshahr which mean High city.

 It was a rich and prosperous capital state of King Ahibaran's kingdom and numerous copper and gold coins with Greek and Pali inscriptions had been excavated at the site of the fort.
 According to Asian Folklore society the city Baran was the richest and famous at that time.

 After the fall of Baran, the Baranwal community scattered to different parts of India, mostly to the Gangetic plains of India, and started living under the various names of Anand, Prasad, Prakash, Gupta, Bharti, Agrawal, Lal, Arya, Shah and Singh.
 Few of the baranwals adopted Modi surname, which is also this community.

 Baranwal gotras

 Historically, there has been no unanimity regarding number and names of gotras, and there are regional differences between the list of gotras.
-The Baranwals are divided into thirty six gotras (exogamous clans).
-There is also a Goyan and Mittal gotra in this community.
-Some of the gotras like Kashyap and Kaushik are specific to Rajputs.
+The Baranwals are divided into five gotras (exogamous clans).